robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 - Open a new terminal window, and `python hello_api.py`.
   - Launch the app!

-- Going to `/heroes` gives us the heroes list.
+- Going to `/dogs` gives us the dogs list.
 - How do we `POST`?

-- We'll use `curl`:
-	- A command line tool for getting or sending files with URL syntax.
-	- Not necessary to memorize!

 <aside class="notes">